lennertderyck/custom-elements/README.md

 <script src="https://ce.lennertderyck.be/elements.js"></script>
 ```

-All the necessary code for linking the css- and javascript-library, including the options.css-file is added.
+All the necessary code for linking the css- and javascript-library, including the options.css-file is added by the script.

 ## Use
 Now you added the javascript-file to your site you can start using it.
-The script also adds the css-file.

 ### Tags - First Part
 Most css-classes have diffrent parts in it's name.
-The first part of the css class decides wich characteristic we change of an html-element.
+The first part defines the characteristics that need to change of a html-element.

-**no-select** It disables the selection of that html-element.
+**no-select** Disables the selection of a html-element.

-**no-save** Disables the saving of images or similar files by disabling of the 'Save as' in the context menu when right clicked on an image or other file.
+**no-save** Disables the saving of images or similar files by disabling the 'Save as'-option in the context menu when right clicked on an image or other file.
 It also disables the selection of the html-element.

 **no-display** Removes the element.
 The element won't take any space when removed.

 **hidden** Hides the element but still takes space.

-**no-margin** Removes any margin of an element.
+**no-margin** Removes any margin of an element.<br>
 You can add an second part-tag.

 **no-padding** Removes any padding of an element.<br>